-The Committee has been made aware that it has been alleged that you [insert details].
+The Committee has been made aware that it has been alleged that you [insert details, including the relevant section(s) of the Code].

 This allegation must be independently investigated.
 The Committee is aiming to conclude the matter by [insert target completion date].
-Until the outcome of the investigation is confirmed, it is expected that you will take leave of absence from the Committee and you should not discuss the matter with anyone other than the Investigator.
+Until the outcome of the investigation is confirmed, it is expected that you will take leave of absence from the Committee and you should not discuss the matter with anyone other than the Investigator or someone who will accompany you to any meeting(s) with the investigator.

 Your e-mail address [or other contact details] will be provided to the Investigator so that they can contact you.
 I will confirm the appointment of the Investigator as soon as possible.
-I know that you will co-operate fully with the investigation.
+I trust that you will co-operate fully with the investigation.